Superposition28/TheSimpsonsGame/Readme.md

 ### `tools\blender`

-This directory houses the Blender-related scripts and assets that automate the 3D model conversion process.
-The `main.py` script orchestrates the import, processing, and export of the `.preinstanced` files, while the `io_import_simpson_game_ScriptMode.py` script provides the functionality to import the `.preinstanced` file format into Blender.
+This directory houses the Blender-related python scripts that automate the 3D model conversion process.
+The `main.py` script manages the import, processing, and export of a `.preinstanced` file as .glb file.
+The `io_import_simpson_game_ScriptMode.py` script provides the functionality to import the `.preinstanced` file format into Blender.